 I know two Muslim women whose fathers were battling terminal cancer at the same time.

 The first was in her late teens.
 She had to make major life adjustments and even postpone her university enrolment because of the financial strain caused by her father's illness.
 Yet, she constantly returned every issue to Allah and thanked Him for what He had ordained.
 She never once complained that life was unjust.
 She took the time to care for him and bring herself closer to Allah.
 She was prepared for his death, because she knew that there was wisdom behind the events.
-Her strong faith helped her keep things together, and she displayed patience and maturity before and after his death.
+Her strong faith helped her keep calm, and she displayed patience and maturity before and after his death, even single handedly tending to his burial arrangements as none of the other family members were capable of performing this task.

 The second person, double her age, reacted by complaining about everything around her, constantly having meltdowns long after he passed away.
 From a muscle cramp to the petrol running out in her car, everything had to be exaggerated to a tragedy.
 She complained about everything, from her appearance to the weather.
-She claimed to have recited the Qur'an three times every Ramadan yet abandoned her salat, and there was no mention of Allah in her conversations or any sign of gratitude for what blessings she had.
+Much of the drama was self inflicted, such as driving even when the fuel gauge was flashing red.
+She claimed to have recited the Qur'an three times every Ramadan yet here was neither mention of Allah in her attitude nor any sign of gratitude for what other abundant blessings she had.

 Feelings in Islam, if applied properly, are filled with mercy, caring, sympathy, service, goodness and forgiveness.
 At its pinnacle is the love of Allah and Rasulullah SAW, of other mu'minoon or good believers, of each other for the sake of goodness.
 Marriage and raising families are done for the sake of Allah and are guided by His principles.
 Every emotion is in the right place and priority.